HomeWordPressBlogPricingDemoContactDocs

 What forums, community sites, and social platforms need to know about Ofcom’s age assurance expectations under the UK Online Safety Act.

 The UK Online Safety Act 2023 applies to a broad range of services that allow users to encounter harmful content.
 Forums, comment sections, and community platforms can fall in scope when they host user-generated content that may be harmful to children.
-Ofcom, the regulator, has made clear that "highly effective" age assurance is expected where the service is likely to be used by under-18s and exposes them to such content.
+Ofcom expects "highly effective" age assurance where the service is likely to be used by under-18s and exposes them to such content.

 Ofcom’s guidance (January 2025) lists methods it considers highly effective: photo ID matching, facial age estimation, Open Banking–based checks, mobile network operator verification, and accredited digital identity services.
 Self-declaration of age or unverified payment methods alone are not considered sufficient.
-The regulator has already opened investigations and issued fines, so treating this as a future problem is no longer an option.
+The regulator has already opened investigations and issued fines, so delay is a real compliance risk.

-For forums and community platforms, the practical challenge is balancing friction and compliance.
+For forums and community platforms, teams usually need to balance friction and compliance.
 Full ID upload on every visit is unrealistic.
-Privacy-preserving age verification can help: the user proves age once (e.g. via a trusted provider), and the platform receives only a signed assertion (e.g. "18+") or token, with no need to store documents or faces.
+One pattern that works: the user proves age once (e.g. via a trusted provider), and the platform receives only a signed assertion (e.g. "18+") or token, with no need to store documents or faces.
 Returning users can re-verify with a quick check (e.g. face-only) without resubmitting ID.

 If your service is in scope, the next steps are to confirm your risk profile, choose an age-assurance approach that meets Ofcom’s bar, and ensure you can demonstrate compliance (e.g. via audit logs or verification receipts) when asked.